nmaisonneuve/gsv_downloader/README.md

 # scrawl and save the metadata of GSV images geolocated within an Area.
 # It uses a depth-first navigation of the street network provided by the GSV metadata.
-# It stops to scrawl futher links when the area_validator return a false response
+# It stops to scrawl futher links when the area_validator return false
 # (see the area validator function in the options).
 # The scrawler needs a start point starts from the panoID = "Y76d7989a9A9x9".

-paris_area.scrawl_metadata("Np2alC97cgynvV_ZpJQZNA")
+paris_area.crawl_metadata("Np2alC97cgynvV_ZpJQZNA")

 # number of panoramas saved for this area
 paris_area.nb_panoramas()